I have to admit I’m addicted to live music. When booking a vacation, my main concern is that I’ll miss a great show at home.

 As mentioned in a previous article, Coldplay handed out a free live album during concerts in 2009.
 The album Left Right Left Right Left can also be downloaded.

 At Tiscali Showcase you can stream live music videos for free that were played exclusively for Tiscali.
 You’ll find videos of The Subways, Kate Walsh, The Levellers, Amy Macdonald, and Kula Shaker.

 Interested in more free music?
-Check out my articles 3 More Exciting Ways to Discover Free Music, Top 10 Websites For Free & Legal MP3 Music Downloads, The 3 Best Free Classical Music Download Sites, Top 3 Sites To Find Free MP3 Music Downloads For European Artists, and 5 Free MP3 Full Albums You Can Download Legally Now.
+Check out my articles 3 More Exciting Ways to Discover Free Music, Top 10 Websites For Free & Legal MP3 Music Downloads, The 3 Best Free Classical Music Download Sites, and Top 3 Sites To Find Free MP3 Music Downloads For European Artists.
 Finally, Tim Watson wrote about 7 Sites To Get Free Music (Legally!).

 Which is your favorite live show of all time?